AgneevMukherjee/agneev-blog/_posts/2022-03-07-Water-modelling-part-2.markdown

 {% endhighlight %}

 <br>
-Now let us plot the different variables.
+Now let us plot the different variables (using [Matplotlib](https://matplotlib.org/), as ever).
 You will notice that all the plot codes are contained inside a if statement that checks if the particular type of variable exists.
 If, for instance, there is no hydrometry term, the length of the hydrometry list created earlier will be 0, and the code will not run.
 This takes care of different datasets not having all the different variable types (a recurrent problem), ensuring that the model runs smoothly and automatically for every dataset.
 {: style="text-align: justify"}

 First, the rainfall: